 3. Information and advice

-The provisions of the Care Act (2014) aim to build on people's strengths, capabilities and wellbeing, and help people to live independently for as long as possible.
+The provisions of the Care Act aim to build on people’s strengths, capabilities and wellbeing, and help people to live independently for as long as possible.
 In order to do this, the Act says that people must have access to good quality information and advice from the first time they contact the local authority.
-This may help people with dementia, carers and families to take control and make informed choices about care and support needs.
+This may help people with dementia, carers and families to take control and make informed choices about care and support needs now and in the future.

 Local authorities do not have to provide all elements of this information and advice themselves but are expected to signpost (tell people about) or refer people to independent and impartial sources of information and advice.